-One in six of Canadians reported the main reason they don't have a will in place is that they don't have many assets to worry about.3 But a will covers much more than just that.
+Twenty-three percent of Canadians reported the main reason they don't have a will in place is that they don't have many assets to worry about.2 But a will covers much more than just that.
 You may want to pass some personal items to your friends and loved ones, or donate some of your money to charity, or have a special song play at your funeral.
 Without a will, there's no way to enforce all those wishes once you pass.
 Instead, everything you own will be distributed according to specific intestate laws in your jurisdiction.
-The government will also be left to decide who will take care of any children, and pets may be left at a shelter.
+The government will also be left to decide who will take care of any children and pets may be left at a shelter.
+So, when is the best time to create a will?

-For 10% of Canadians with a household income over \$100k, the main reason reported for not having a will is the concern that it may be too time consuming.4

-Nowadays, however, you can get help from technology-enabled estate specialists in order to guide you through the process and reduce the overall workload.
+Yesterday.
+But the second best time is now.
+Life is unpredictable and you should hope for the best but always prepare for the worst.
+For 10% of Canadians with a household income over \$100k, the main reason reported for not having a will written is the concern that it may be too time consuming.3 Nowadays, however, you can get help from a technology-enabled estate expert in order to guide you through the process and reduce the overall workload.
 Otherwise, it can indeed be a daunting task.
 Either way, the effort has a huge pay-off: you get the peace of mind that your wishes will be legally protected after you are gone.